OSGConnect/osg-ahm-17/novice/DHTC/02-HTCondor-Submitting.md

 # The LOG file is where HTCondor places information about your  job's status, success, and resource consumption.
 Log = job.log

-# QUEUE is the "start button" - it launches any jobs that have been  specified thus far.
+# Queue is the "start button" - it launches any jobs that have been  specified thus far.
 Queue 1
 ~~~